rsify/jay/readme.md

 # Why

-Jay was pretty much created with two goals in mind:
+Jay was created with two goals in mind:
-1. To create a super quick environment for prototyping/running npm dependent JavaScript code
+1. To bring modern JavaScript REPL features to the terminal, like eager eval, top level `await` and typeahead code completion
-2. To bring modern JavaScript REPL features to the terminal, like eager eval, top level `await` and typeahead code completion.
+2. To create a super quick environment for prototyping/running npm dependent JavaScript code.

 It would probably make sense to split Jay into separate packages (just the REPL into one, and the smart `require` into another) in the future, to allow better reusability of the REPL components.